Full Service (book): Summary

 Bowers ended this business when the AIDS epidemic began, though he continued to work as a handyman and bartender during this time, and in 1984 he married.
 Bowers said he never took payment for arranging sexual encounters for others, only when he provided sex himself, and that though he was bisexual, his own preference was for women.
 Bowers never talked publicly about these experiences before but decided to do so because most of the people involved are now dead and can no longer be affected by his revelations.
 On June 10, 2012, Bowers was featured on the show CBS News Sunday Morning.

 Reception

 Adam Tschorn, writing for the Los Angeles Times, described the book as having an uneven, at times choppy, pace and much purple prose, highlighting a passage in which Bowers describes how he milked a cow.
 Although he considered some of the details too much for the general reader, he wrote that the book was "a good trashy read".
 Matt Tyrnauer, a writer for Vanity Fair, described Bowers as "like the Kinsey Reports live and in living color", if the reader believed him.
 Joanna Walters, in The Guardian, wrote that the book was a "titillating catalogue of sexual intrigue."

 Film adaptation

-Matt Tyrnauer, director of Valentino: The Last Emperor (2008), made a documentary film about Bower's life titled Scotty and the Secret History of Hollywood, released in 2017.
+Directed by Matt Tyrnauer and released in 2017, the documentary Scotty and the Secret History of Hollywood recounts the book's themes, expanded by additional recollections from Bowers and those in his life.